-- Stroll around Riga Old Town
+- Tour Riga's medieval Old Town

-- Tour the Suomenlinna Fortress in Helsinki
+- Visit the Suomenlinna Fortress in Helsinki

-|Day 1||Arrival to Riga||Riga|
+|Day 1||Arrival in Riga||Riga|

-|Day 3||Riga Market & Opera Tour||Riga|
+|Day 3||Riga Market & Opera House Tour||Riga|

-|Day 4||Transfer to Tallinn||Tallinn|
+|Day 4||Transfer to Tallinn - Stop in Pärnu||Tallinn|

-|Day 6||Ferry to Helsinki||Helsinki|
+|Day 6||Ferry from Tallinn to Helsinki||Helsinki|

 |Day 7||Helsinki & Suomenlinna Fortress Tour||Helsinki|

-|Day 8||Train to St. Petersburg||Saint Petersburg|
+|Day 8||Train from Helsinki to St. Petersburg||Saint Petersburg|

 |Day 10||Imperial Tour & Matryoshka Class||Saint Petersburg|

-|Day 11||High-Speed Train to Moscow||Moscow|
+|Day 11||Train from St. Petersburg to Moscow||Moscow|

 |Day 12||Moscow City Tour||Moscow|